 There are also tombs: yes, that might seem a fatuous thing to say given the name, but the previous game gave them short shrift.
 In Rise though they are deeper and more plentiful.
 Rise also has one of the best narratives of any Tomb Raider game, penned again by Rhianna Pratchett, it's sometimes rather poignant.

-So come on, ditch Fallout 4's wasteland for a while and give Lara some love.
 It's undoubtedly one of the best Xbox One games you can get.

 Rare's swashbuckling adventure Sea of Thieves lets players to take on the role of a pirate sailing the seas of a fantastical world – either alone or as part of a crew of up to four members.
 It's up to you whether you choose to focus on trading, treasure-hunting or plundering the loot of others.

 This is a great title for those who enjoy playing with others in an open-world environment, plus it doesn't look too shabby at all.
 In addition, a new Anniversary Update has breathed new life into Sea of Thieves.
-Definitely one of the best Xbox One games of recent times.
+Definitely one of the greatest Xbox One games of recent times.

 Here's all the latest Sea of Thieves news and updates.